 As with most cases, the more information you can provide to support your motorcycle injury claim for compensation, the better.

 Can Pillion Passengers Claim Motorcycle Accident Compensation?

 If you’ve been riding on the back of a motorcycle as a pillion passenger and have been injured, you may be entitled to compensation.

-You may have suffered injuries in a motorcycle accident with a car or another vehicle.
-Or perhaps you’ve been injured as a result of the unsafe operation of the motorcycle you’ve been travelling pillion on.
+You may have suffered injuries whilst riding pillion in a motorcycle accident with a car or another vehicle.
+Or perhaps you’ve been injured as a result of the unsafe operation of the motorcycle you’ve been travelling as a passenger on.
 No matter the instance, if you’ve been injured and it wasn’t your fault, then speak to our team of motorcycle accident solicitors.
 We’ll be able to advise if you can make a claim for compensation.